bcgov/data-publication/pages/we_value_your_contributions.md

    git fetch upstream
    git merge upstream/master
    ```
-		1. If both are in sync the follow message will display "Already up to date".
+	If both are in sync the follow message will display "Already up to date".

-### Make changes to pages or add new pages
+### How to Create or Change Pages

 1. If any significant time has passed since you downloaded the files in the last section, you should make sure that your copy of the repository is up to date with the contents of the master bcgov/data-standards repository.

 To do this, issue the following to commands:
 	```
 	git fetch upstream
     git merge upstream/master